VaniaOP/Sway-Dots/README.md

 Check configs for explanations.

+Installation:

+* git clone the repo
+* copy the files into .config
-Installation: copy/create files.
-Make sure to get the right outputs and inputs with
+* make sure to get the right outputs and inputs with
+* load sway
+* On update pull repo and replace files

 `swaymsg -t get_outputs`